Arkaim: Structure of Arkaim

 Arkaim was a circular stronghold consisting of two concentric bastions made of adobe with timber frames, and covered with unfired clay bricks.
 Within the circles, close to the bastions, sixty dwellings stood.
 The dwellings had hearths, cellars, wells and metallurgical furnaces.
 They opened towards an inner circular street paved with wood.
 The street was lined by a covered drainage gutter with pits for water collection.
 At the centre of the complex was a rectangular open space.
 The complex had four entrances, consisting of intricately constructed passages and oriented towards the cardinal points.
-According to historian V. A. Shnirelman, "All the evidence suggests that the settlement had been built to a common plan, which is indicative of a society with a developed social structure and local leaders with high authority."
+According to historian Viktor Shnirelman, "All the evidence suggests that the settlement had been built to a common plan, which is indicative of a society with a developed social structure and local leaders with high authority."

 Scholars have identified the structure of Arkaim as the cities built "reproducing the model of the universe" described in ancient Indo-Aryan/Iranian spiritual literature, the Vedas and the Avesta.
 The structure consists of three concentric rings of walls and three radial streets, possibly reflecting the city of King Yama described in the Rigveda.
 The foundation walls and the dwellings of the second ring are built according to what some researchers have described as swastika-like patterns'; the same symbol is found on various artifacts from the site.

-The fortified citadel of Arkaim was previously dated to the 17th and 16th century BCE, but is currently considered to belong to c.
-2050-1900 BCE, period of Sintashta culture.
+The fortified citadel of Arkaim was previously dated to the 17th and 16th century BC, but is currently considered to belong to c.
+2050–1900 BC, period of Sintashta culture.
 More than twenty other structures built according to similar patterns have been found in a larger area spanning from the southern Urals' region to the north of Kazakhstan, forming the so-called "Land of Towns".